csdswarm/playground-2r2dk8z0/statement.md

 }

 // we extend by setting the prototype of our object to an instance of the prototype of the base class.
+// since we're here, lets hookup the other prototype methods, while we're at it.
 MyImprovedObj.prototype = Object.assign(Object.create(MyObj.prototype), {
   sayMyFullname
 });